TJSOmega/Project-ATTMN/README.md

   - Make sure your enviromental variable is `GOOGLE_APPLICATION_CREDENTIALS` = `KEYPATH`
   - Change `KEYPATH` to the path to your JSON key file

+## How to use the Atomic extension

+- Search for Atomic in the VSCode extension tab and then install.
+- Go to VSCodes command palette and select Atomic and it will immediately start listening for a command.
+- Say "Insert" and then one of the following snippets
+  * for each
+  * for of
+  * for in
+  * anonymous function
+  * arrow function
+  * require
+  * destructure object
+  * destructure array
+  * expressget
+  * expresspost
+  * expressserver
+  * function statement
+  * if statement

+- Say "scroll" and then
+  * To the bottom
+  * To the top

 ## Installation & Dependencies

 - Clone this repo